Rock On, Rock Fair

-In this workshop, we will explore how our ‘ordinary’ lives have become ‘extraordinary’ under lockdown, what ‘ordinary’ things or what little ‘miracles’ have seen us through, and the stories of people who have done extraordinary things to get themselves or others through these troubled times, creating short pieces of writing.
+In this workshop, we explored how our ‘ordinary’ lives have become ‘extraordinary’ under lockdown, what ‘ordinary’ things or what little ‘miracles’ have seen us through, and the stories of people who have done extraordinary things to get themselves or others through these troubled times, creating short pieces of writing.

-In this workshop, we will explore the whirligig world of the fair and the carnivalesque, its sights, sounds and smells and its colourful characters, as inspiration for our own short pieces of writing.
+In this workshop, we explored the whirligig world of the fair and the carnivalesque, its sights, sounds and smells and its colourful characters, as inspiration for our own short pieces of writing.

-Rosanna has been working with two folk duos, Lunatraktors and Rokurokubi, to explore and create Fair-inspired folksongs.
+Working with two folk duos, Lunatraktors and Rokurokubi, Rosanna has been exploring and creating Fair-inspired folksongs.

-In this workshop, we will look at themes, characters and stories within traditional folksong and original song inspired by the fair in order to create our own song or poem.
+In this workshop, we looked at themes, characters and stories within traditional folksong and original song inspired by the fair in order to create our own song or poem.

 Rosanna is a storyteller, theatre-maker and writer.
 She searches for stories in strange places – rubbish dumps round the world or wartime Guatemala.
 Writing includes travel articles for national newspapers and sketches for Horrible Histories.
 Her plays have been performed in locations from the West Yorkshire Playhouse to on board an ice-breaking ship.
 For more information about Rosanna, go to: